GMkonan/nerd-commit/README.md

 ### Todo

-- styling web
+- styling web ui

-- [x] year dropdown
-- [x] pass year info to script via server
-- install script (initiate web and server and guide user)
-- new readme
+### Ideas

+- have a way to write something and this be transformed into pixel art writing in the middle of the graph
 - drawing by moving mouse and not only clicking
 - make blocks more consistent in color

-### Ideas

-- have a way to write something and this be transformed into pixel art writing in the middle of the graph
+  - probably when we do an X amount of commits in a certain date that already has a couple commits it makes it differ between
+  - blocks that are part of the drawing/writing the user specificed.